cloudsriseup/AWSTranslator/README.md

-> Records actions made in the AWS Management Console and outputs the equivalent CLI/SDK commands and CloudFormation/Terraform templates.
+> Record actions made in the AWS Management Console and outputs the equivalent CLI/SDK commands and CloudFormation/Terraform templates.

 ![Screenshot](assets/screen1.png)